vippsas/vipps-recurring-api/vipps-recurring-api.md

 For example; if the user cancels their subscription, but they are still able to use the service until the end of the billing cycle, the agreement should only be set to `STOPPED` at the end of the billing cycle.
-In this case we also recommend updating the `productDescription` field of the agreement so that the user can see that the subscription is cancelled or due to be cancelled at a given time.
+In this case we also recommend updating the `productName` field of the agreement so that the user can see that the subscription is cancelled or due to be cancelled at a given time.

 Since `STOPPED` agreements cannot be reactivated, a benefit of waiting until